 Ethics and values

-The department remains committed to ensuring all staff understand and comply with the APS Values and Code of Conduct, and maintain the highest ethical standards.
+The department remains committed to ensuring all staff understand and comply with the APS Values and Code of Conduct.

-The department’s work health and safety policy, guidelines and procedures aim to identify, adopt and develop best practice in health and safety management to reduce the social and financial cost of occupational injury and illness and improve business performance.
+The department’s work health and safety policy, guidelines and procedures aim to identify, adopt and develop best practice in health and safety management, to reduce the social and financial cost of occupational injury and illness, and improve business outcomes.

-The approach is founded on the Work Health and Safety Policy and the Work Health and Safety Strategy 2013-22—supporting healthy, safe and productive workplaces.
-The strategy is closely aligned with the Australian Work Health and Safety Strategy 2012-22 and includes targets for reducing injuries by 30% and action areas for improvement.
-The policy and strategy are supported by the department’s new health and safety consultation arrangements which include health and safety committees and health and safety representatives.
+The approach is founded on the Work Health and Safety Policy and the Work Health and Safety Strategy 2013-22-supporting healthy, safe and productive workplaces.
+The strategy is closely aligned with the Australian Work Health and Safety Strategy 2012-22, and includes targets for reducing injuries by 30% and action areas for improvement.
+The policy and strategy are supported by the department’s health and safety consultation arrangements and integration of workplace health and safety priorities into business and risk management planning.

-The department’s work health and safety priority areas continue to be:
+The department’s work health and safety priority areas continue to address:

 - body stressing injury prevention, including sedentary work